Self force on a scalar charge in Kerr spacetime: eccentric equatorial orbits: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 We are grateful to Roland Haas for providing us with detailed TD data for comparison.
 We also thank Steven Detweiler, Sam Dolan, Abraham Harte, Eric Poisson and Norichika Sago for helpful discussions.
+We further thank Barry Wardell and C\'esar Merl\'in for a careful reading of this work.
 NW's work was supported by an STFC studentship grant.
 LB acknowledges support from STFC through grant number PP/E001025/1.